Kanigiri: Regional connectivity

-Kanigiri is a town in Kanigiri Mandal in Prakasam District of Andhra Pradesh State, India.
-It is located on the North-West side of the Eastern Ghats.
-NH 565 passes through the Municipality which connects Kanigiri to Hyderabad on the Northern side and Nellore on the Southern side and further connects to Chennai via NH 16.
+NH 565 passes through the Municipality which connects Kanigiri to Hyderabad on the Northern side and Nellore on the southern side.
 Other than that, the Ollapalem-Vemulapadu road (Kandukur-Kanigiri Road) which is a State Highway, connects Kanigiri to Kandukur towards the East and further connects it to NH 16.
 On the Western side, the State Highway connects Kanigiri to Kurnool.
+Expressway From Vijaywada to Bangalore under construction passes through the town.